BIOP/ijp-imagetoatlas/registration.md

 * Estimate the position of each slice along the atlas
 * Adjust the atlas slicing angles

+---

+warning: If your slices are of sufficient quality, do not forget to check [**ABBA's DeepSlice integration**](registration_with_deepslice.md) in order to skip the initial manual registration steps.

+---

 In order to position each slice approximately along the slicing axis, ABBA tries to provide a convenient interface to manipulate series of slices.

 ### First coarse positioning